DanWahlin/marvel-mcp-azure-functions/README.md

     npm run build
     ```

-1. (Optional) To try out the server using MCP Inspector run the following command:
+1. Start the Azure Functions host locally:

     ```bash
+    npm start
+    ```

+1. (Optional) To try out the MCP server using MCP Inspector, run the following command:

+    ```bash
     # Start the MCP Inspector
     npx @modelcontextprotocol/inspector node build/index.js
     ```

-    Visit the MCP Inspector URL shown in the console in your browser.
-Change `Arguments` to `dist/index.js` and select `Connect`.
-Select `List Tools` to see the available tools.
+    Visit the MCP Inspector URL shown in the console in your browser:
+    - Change `Transport Type` to `SSE`.
+    - Enter `http://0.0.0.0:7071/runtime/webhooks/mcp/sse` for the URL.
+    - Select `Connect` the button.
+    - Select `List Tools`.
+    - Select a tool to try it out.

 <a name="configuring-an-mcp-host"></a>
 ## Configuring an MCP Host